romeokienzler/c3/GettingStarted.md

 A central tool of CLAIMED is the **Claimed Component Compiler (C3)** which creates a docker image with all dependencies, pushes the container to a registry, and creates a kubernetes-job.yaml as well as a kubeflow-pipeline-component.yaml.
 This page explains how to apply operators, combine them to workflows, and how to build them yourself using C3.

+If you like CLAIMED, just give us a [star](https://github.com/claimed-framework/component-library) on our [main project](https://github.com/claimed-framework/component-library).

 ## Content

 **[1.
 Apply operators](#1-apply-operators)**